damms005/laravel-model-export/README.md

 Spoiler alert: a little ranting :)

 This Laravel package is born out of my love for, and everyday use of [Voyager](https://github.com/the-control-group/voyager).
 There are times that I need to move/copy some of my Voyager-managed Eloquent data for use on some other third-party platform/share with client.
 Sometimes too I give client access to download their data in Excel.
-Hence the need for a cross-platform or a more ubiquitous format of my data (this makes existing tools like [iseed](https://github.com/orangehill/iseed) to not be very useful in this case, since these tools is focused on sql-sql porting).
+Voyager does not provide this export feature currently.
 Therefore, this package may become obsolete the very day we can filter and download eloquent models directly from Voyager.

 Needless to say, **this package is not Voyager-dependent nor is it tightly coupled with Voyager**.
 It simply a Laravel package that provides the ability to export Eloquent models based on your filter options.